Masumi Kuwata

-Masumi Kuwata (桑田 真澄 Kuwata Masumi, born 1 April 1968 in Yao, Osaka, Japan) is a former Japanese right-handed pitcher who played the bulk of his career with the Yomiuri Giants of Nippon Professional Baseball.
-He pitched 21 seasons with the Giants, beginning in 1986.
-Near the end of his career, he played part of one season with the Pittsburgh Pirates of Major League Baseball.
-He is the son of professional golfer Izumi Kuwata.
+Masumi Kuwata (桑田 真澄 Kuwata Masumi, born 1 April 1968 in Yao, Osaka, Japan) is a Japanese former right-handed pitcher.
+He played in Nippon Professional Baseball (NPB) from 1986 to 2006 for the Yomiuri Giants.
+He also played in Major League Baseball (MLB) for the Pittsburgh Pirates in 2007.
+He is the older brother of professional golfer Izumi Kuwata.

 Personal life

 In high school, Kuwata entered the prestigious PL (Perfect Liberty) High School in Osaka.
 He and his teammate Kazuhiro Kiyohara immediately became stars in high school baseball.
 Kuwata led his team to five Koshien tournaments, winning the tournament twice.
 He won 20 games at Koshien, which is second only to Masao Yoshida's 23 wins.

 The Yomiuri Giants drafted Kuwata in the 1st round in 1985.
 The draft generated some controversy, since Kuwata had repeatedly expressed a desire to enter Waseda University, prompting other teams to refrain from picking him in the draft.
 Kuwata reversed his previous statements and immediately signed with the Yomiuri Giants, adding fuel to rumors that he had conspired with the Giants to avoid being picked by other teams.

 He has a wife named Maki, and two sons; the older of which, Masaki, also played professional baseball, and the younger of which is tarento Matt Kuwata.